cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 A concrete IDPF defines the types and parameters enumerated in {{idpf-param}}.
 In the remainder, `Output` is used as shorthand for the type `list[list[FieldInner]] | list[list[FieldLeaf]]`.
-(This type denotes either a vector of inner node field elements or leaf node field elements.)
+(This type denotes either a list of vectors of inner node field elements or leaf node field elements.)
 The scheme is comprised of the following algorithms:

 * `idpf.gen(alpha: tuple[bool, ...], beta_inner: list[list[FieldInner]], beta_leaf:
   list[FieldLeaf], ctx: bytes, nonce: bytes, rand: bytes) -> tuple[PublicShare,